DavFromOhio/nanoleaf-firmware-upgrade-notes/README.md

 ## 3. Procedure
 The procedure is as follows (do *not* *do* this at first read.
 Just read it.
 Please.)
 - Identify your hardware
 - Download **relevant** firmware files.
-Note "relevant" and the plural form "firmwares".
+Note "relevant" and the plural form "files".
 - Connect the controller to a panel/light
 - Connect the power brick to the panel, plug the powerbrick into the wall socket, power up the device.
 Give it a minute.
 - Find the access point SSID broadcast by the controller in the wireless settings of a PC, MAC, Android or IOS phone.
 Typically named `Elements ABCD` for an elements controller.